AI governance for financial services.

 60-second risk assessment instantly classifies financial AI systems as high-risk under EU AI Act Annex III

-Governance maturity radar tracks compliance posture across governance pillars in a single visual
+Governance maturity radar tracks compliance posture across each maturity dimension in a single visual

-Bias Watchdog guardian agent monitors credit and lending models for disparate impact using the 4/5 rule
+Fairness guardian monitors credit and lending models for disparate impact using the 4/5 rule

 PII Sentinel redacts customer financial data in real-time, preventing exposure during AI processing